Asymptotic theory for Bayesian inference and prediction: from the ordinary to a conditional Peaks-Over-Threshold method: Simulation experiments

-Secondly, we compute the Monte Carlo coverage probability of symmetric- and asymmetric-$95\%$ credible intervals for $\gamma_0$ and $a_0(n/k)$ and the extreme quantile $F_0^{\leftarrow}(0.999)$ and of symmetric- and asymmetric-$95\%$ credible regions for $\bftheta_0$.
-Overall, with all the models in the three domains of attraction the performance are very good, with the coverages that are close to the $95\%$ nominal level already with the smallest dimensions $k=20$ and $n=155$.
-With the increasing of $n$ and $k$ the results get even closer.
-In Fr\'echet and Gumbel domains of attraction, the coverages relative to $\gamma_0$ and $a_0(n/k)$ are almost the same.
+Secondly, we compute the Monte Carlo coverage probability of symmetric- and asymmetric-$95\%$ credible intervals for $\gamma_0$ and $a_0(n/k)$ and the extreme quantile $F_0^{\leftarrow}(0.999)$ and of symmetric- and asymmetric-$95\%$ credible regions for $\bfvartheta_0$.
+Overall, with all the models in the three domains of attraction the performance is very good, with coverage probabilities that are close to the $95\%$ nominal level already with the smallest intermediate sequence $k=20$ and sample size $n=155$.
+With the increasing of $n$ and $k$ the coverage probabilities get even closer.
+In Fr\'echet and Gumbel domains of attraction, the coverage probabilities relative to $\gamma_0$ and $a_0(n/k)$ are almost the same.
 In the Weibull domain of attraction, the symmetric intervals for $\gamma_0$ are slightly larger than expected.
-Differently, symmetric intervals for $a_0(n/k)$ are slightly smaller than expected.
-In the three domains of attraction, the symmetric intervals for $F_0^{\leftarrow}(0.999)$ are slightly larger than expected, while the asymmetric ones perform much better.
-In the three domains of attraction the worst coverages are obtained with the credible region for $\bftheta_0$, since a higher-dimensional parameter is more difficult to estimate.
-However, also in this case the coverages approach the nominal level as $k$ and $n$ increase.
+Differently, symmetric intervals for $a_0(n/k)$ {have coverage probability slightly smaller than the nominal level.} In the {Fr\'echet and Gumbel} domains of attraction, the symmetric intervals for $F_0^{\leftarrow}(0.999)$ are slightly larger than expected{, while in the Weibull domain a coverage probability above nominal level is expected.
+Overall, the} asymmetric ones perform much better.
+In the three domains of attraction the worst coverage probabilities are obtained with the credible region for $\bfvartheta_0$, since a higher-dimensional parameter is more difficult to estimate.
+However, also in this case the coverage probabilities approach the nominal level as $k$ and $n$ increase.
 Concluding, the valuable theoretical properties are actually verifiable in practice already with moderate sample sizes.